 How is your retirement pension adjusted?

 While you accumulate retirement pension, your pension rights are adjusted (site in Norwegian) annually according to average wage growth.
-When you draw a retirement pension, the pension is adjusted annually in accordance with average wage growth, and then reduced by 0.75 per cent.

 How long can you receive retirement pension?